Louise Futcher PG.Dip.Coun. MBACP

 - Passive aggressive behaviour

 Polyamory, non-monogamy, open relationships, queer, LGBT, chemsex, BDSM/kink, genderqueer, trans, non-binary, coming out, feminist therapy, sex workers, transcultural therapy, vegan, body positive, fat positive, sex positive, queer femme, gay, bi, lesbian therapy, queer therapy.

-My fees are on a sliding scale between £70 and £40; the fee is assessed on income, and the standard fees are £70-55.
-Evening slots (5pm onwards) are charged at a minimum of £65.
+My fees are on a sliding scale between £65 and £40; the fee is assessed on income.
+Evening slots (5pm onwards) are charged at £60-65 and daytime slots are £50-55.

 Please contact me via the contact form on my website.

 Further information is on my website.
 To contact me please use the contact form on my website rather than via Counselling Directory.
 Please note that I am currently only working with individuals, not couples or other relationships.

 I do not offer 'emergency' counselling sessions.
 It usually takes three to eight days to arrange an assessment session, with therapeutic sessions commencing the following week subject to availability.
 If you are experiencing suicidal thoughts you should speak to your GP or contact Samaritans www.samaritans.org.

 Maps & Directions

 |Face to face counselling:||Yes|

 I have short-term slots available daytime and early evening.